dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 If you are already using Vagrant, then this option is probably best for you.

+---

+SWITCH SLIDE #6

+---

-The official recommended way to get started with Docker is to use very recently announced tool called Docker Toolbox.
+The official and recommended way to get started with Docker is to use very recently announced tool called Docker Toolbox.

-If any of you are familiar with Boot2Docker, then you should know that Docker Toolbox is here to replace it and you should migrate as soon as possible.
+If any of you are familiar with Boot2Docker, then you should know that Docker Toolbox is here to replace it is suggested that you migrate as soon as possible.

-Docker Toolbox basically is a collection of tools.
+Docker Toolbox basically is a collection of tools to help you get started with Docker on non Linux hosts.
 The end goal of these tools is to provide you a similar experience and the same functionality as you would have when using Docker directly on Linux.

 Unfortunately not every tool today in Docker ecosystem fully supports Windows or Mac.
 The most notable is Docker Compose that is a must have tool in my